-The legislation acknowledges that the following periods of non-occupation may be regarded as deemed occupation and therefore exempt (generally the property must be the individual’s PPR after the absence although this is not always the case for absences involving work):
+Fortunately, the legislation regards the following periods of non-occupation as periods of deemed occupation and so can be included in working out exemption (generally the property must be the individual’s PPR after the absence although this is not always the case for absences involving work):

-An individual may have only one PPR for tax purposes at any time.
-Where the individual has more than one residence, he/she can nominate which property is to be considered as the main residence.
+An individual may have only one PPR for tax purposes at any one time.
+Where the individual has more than one residence, they can nominate which property is to be considered as the main residence.

-The introduction of NRCGT also meant that an anti-avoidance rules was introduced in the PPR legislation.
-Without this addition, a non-UK resident with a UK residential property would have been able to nominate it as their main residence to obtain PPR and thereby avoid NRCGT, rendering NRCGT pointless.
+The introduction of NRCGT also required the introduction of anti-avoidance rules in the PPR legislation.
+Without this addition, a non-UK resident with a UK residential property would have been able to nominate the UK property as their main residence, obtain PPR and thereby avoid NRCGT, rendering NRCGT otiose.

 Therefore a new rule was introduced from 6 April 2015, for situations where the property is located in a different ‘territory’ to that in which the taxpayer is resident.
-The new rule restricts the availability of PPR for both non-UK residents with property in the UK and UK residents with property located in another country.
+The new rule restricts the availability of PPR for both:

-Broadly speaking, the new test states that any residence owned by a UK or non-UK resident will only be capable of qualifying for PPR if:
+Broadly speaking, the new test states that a residence (property) owned by a UK or non-UK resident will only be capable of qualifying for PPR if: